 The district administers preference in hiring or promotion decisions in accordance with Oregon law for applicants claiming preference as a veteran, disabled veteran, state servicemember or former state servicemember.

 The superintendent will appoint an employee to serve as the officer in charge of compliance with the Americans with Disabilities Act and the Americans with Disabilities Act Amendments Act (ADA), and Section 504 of the Rehabilitation Act.
 The superintendent will also designate a Title IX coordinator to comply with the requirements of Title IX of the Education Amendments.
 The Title IX coordinator will investigate complaints communicated to the district alleging noncompliance with Title IX.
-The name, address and telephone number of the Title IX coordinator will be communicatedprovided to all students, parents of students and employees through handbooks and will be published on the district website.
+The name, address and telephone number of the Title IX coordinator will be communicated to all students, parents of students and employees through handbooks and will be published on the district website.

-The superintendent will develop other specific recruitment, interviewrecruiting, interviewing and evaluation procedures as are necessary to implement this policy.
+The superintendent will develop other specific recruitment, interview and evaluation procedures necessary to implement this policy.
 These procedures will seek to provide an equal employment opportunity and eliminate the effects of past and present discrimination[, intended or unintended, on the basis of race, religion, national origin, age, sex, marital status or physical or mental disabilities].

 END OF POLICY